pabrahamusa/potter-kata/README.md

 c) Can check basic price x
 d) Can get discount for items X
 e) Can calculate simple discounts x
-f) Can calculate Multiple discounts
+f) Can calculate Multiple discounts x
 g) Can calculate discount for Edge cases

 1 1